 Cloud has been at the forefront of the digitalization of everything.
 It changed the way applications are developed, stored, and consumed.
 Factors like changing market trends, accelerated development demands, increasing pressure on existing infrastructure & processes, and creating environments that will improve cost-effectiveness further added fuel to the cloud adoption trend.
 Cloud providers are coming with newer feature-rich technologies, strategies, and delivery models to increase their respective market shares.

-- Public: Cloud environments usually created from IT infrastructure that the end-user does not own
+- Public: Cloud environments are usually created from IT infrastructure that the end user does not own

 - Private: Cloud environments created from IT infrastructure that a single end-user or a group solely owns